 (A Few) Reviews Are Already In

-I decided to share some advanced copies of Ready to Roar with a select group of readers and subscribers who I thought might benefit from the book, and a few of them were even nice enough to leave me reviews on Amazon.
+I decided to share some advanced copies of Man in Command with a select group of readers and subscribers who I thought might benefit from the book, and a few of them were even nice enough to leave me reviews on Amazon.
 Here’s what they had to say:

 “This book was extremely helpful in a multitude of ways.
 As a young(ish) male it is extremely difficult to find books that focus specifically on the issues faced by my generation.
 I have read a number of books that fall under the ‘self-help’ category but none of them have been nearly as insightful or approachable.